Last Updated on: 26th November 2023, 04:29 pm

 How To Make A Parrot-Safe Candle

-- Set the wicks using something to hold them in place while you pour the wax into the jar.
-Chopsticks or clothes pegs are effective.
+- Set the wicks using something to hold them in place, like chopsticks or clothes pegs, while you pour the wax into the jar.

-- Pour your melted wax into the jar around the wick.
-Be careful not to pour the wax onto the wick.
+- Pour the melted wax into the jar around the wick.